Mohammad Reza Pahlavi: Image and self-image in the 1970s

 Reflecting his need to have Iran seen as "part of the world" (by which Mohammad Reza meant the western world), all through the 1970s he sponsored conferences in Iran at his expense, with for example in one week in September 1975 the International Literacy Symposium meeting in Persepolis, the International Congress of Philosophy meeting in Mashhad and the International Congress of Mithraic Studies meeting in Tehran.
 He also sought to hold the 1984 Summer Olympics in Tehran.
 For most ordinary Iranians, struggling with inflation, poverty, air pollution, having to pay extortion payments to the police who demanded money from even those performing legal jobs such as selling fruits on the street, and daily traffic jams, the Shah's sponsorship of international conferences was just a waste of money and time.
+Meanwhile between 1950 and 1979, real GDP per capita nearly tripled from about $2700 to about $7700 (2011 international dollars), with heavy investments in education, science, and infrastructure.
 Furthermore, conferences on pre-Islamic practices such as the cult of Mithra fuelled religious anxieties.
 Though Mohammad Reza envisioned the "Great Civilisation" of a modernised Iran whose standard of living would be higher than that of the United States and at the forefront of modern technology, he did not envision any political change, making it clear that Iran would remain an autocracy.